 Following the demonetisation drive of the government and the ensuing hardships faced by a wide section of the population, many had expected that the Union Budget 2017-18 will bring forth major changes in tax rates, threshold limit of taxation, tax exemptions, etc. Indeed the Budget does contain some changes on the tax front, mainly in the arena of direct taxes.
-One such move relates to the tax relief provided in the form of reduction in personal income tax rate for those in the lowest tax slab.
+The most important of these is the tax relief provided in the form of reduction in personal income tax rate levied on the lower-middle income tax payees.
 At the other end of personal income tax rate, a welcome move has been the levying of a surcharge of 10 percent on those whose annual taxable income is between Rs.
 50 lakh and Rs.
 1 crore.
-Further, tax rate has been reduced by five percentage points for MSMEs with annual turnover up to Rs.
+Another move in the right direction relates to the reduction in income tax rates for MSMEs with annual turnover up to Rs.
 50 crore.
-However, it needs to be noted that since this is applicable for only those MSMEs which register profits, a large percentage of such companies may not benefit much from this move as several do not earn enough to even cover their costs.